5 of the Best Villages in the Cotswolds

 Chipping Campden - a delightful traditional village

 Chipping Campden is your proper Olde Worlde England.
-It has the classic honey-coloured buildings, and unlike almost every other place in the UK, it has the most beautiful high-street you will ever see.
+It has classic honey-colored buildings, and unlike almost every other place in the UK, it has the most beautiful high street you will ever see.
 Primark and Starbucks have never landed here.
 Instead, you have the Oxford Shirt Company and the Red Lion.
 A pleasant traditional village and if you are there on a Friday at the end of May/start of June, you can witness their very own Olympick Games (sic) where you can win medals in shin kicking.

 Rural English traditions in action!

 Painswick is the 'Queen of the Cotswolds.'
 A classic Cotswolds wool town, filled with houses built from locally quarried stone.
 The televised version of J.K.
 Rowlings 'A Casual Vacancy' was filmed here and captures much of the old world charm.
 Its narrow streets and location, on top of a hill, overlooking one of the five valleys, makes it an excellent place to spend some time.
 If you are there in September, you can take part in Feast Sunday, where feasting, drinking, and disorderly conduct (good-natured) are encouraged.
 You can also get stuck into some Dog Pie (not made of a real dog!)